Protecting Online Anonymity

 Another way to protect online anonymity is to install a good software firewall.
 Computer users can also stick to visiting highly reliable big sites such as Disney which are committed to upholding the highest standards.
 Upholding the highest standards simply means doing right with whatever information they inadvertently or purposely obtain from the customers.
 There is also an option to maintain an alias email address to enable users to receive messages without revealing the true email address.

-Categories: E-mail, Privacy & Anonymity
+Filed Under: E-mail, Privacy & Anonymity Tagged With: encryption, online anonymity

 The Hidden Writing